aem999/oracle-jdk8-mooc/README.md

 or in the case of `forEach`, no value at all.

 The pipeline is only evaluated when the terminal operation is called and then:

+- the operations may be evaluated lazily
 - the operations may be executed sequentially or in parallel
 - intermediate operations may be merged
-- the JVM may perform other optimisations e.g. a distinct stream passed to `distinct()` is a noop
+- the JVM may perform other optimisations e.g. a distinct stream passed to `distinct()` is a redundant operation

+Intermediate operations must be non-interfering i.e. must not modify the objects in the stream otherwise a `ConcurrentModificationException` will be thrown.
+However, new objects are allowed to be created.

 Primitive Streams